 The board of directors encourages stockholders to send communications to the board of directors or to individual members of the board of directors.
-Such communications, whether by letter, e-mail or telephone, should be directed to the Chairman of the board of directors who will forward them to the intended recipients.
-However, unsolicited advertisements or invitations to conferences or promotional material, in the discretion of the Chairman or his designee, may not be forwarded to the directors.
+Such communications, whether by letter, e-mail or telephone, should be directed to the Executive Chairman of the board of directors who will forward them to the intended recipients.
+However, unsolicited advertisements or invitations to conferences or promotional material, in the discretion of the chairman or his designee, may not be forwarded to the directors.

-If a stockholder wishes to communicate to the board of directors about a concern relating to the Company's financial statements, accounting practices or internal controls, the concern should be submitted in writing to the board of directors in care of the chairman at the Company's headquarters.
-If the concern relates to the Company's governance practices, business ethics or corporate conduct, the concern likewise should be submitted in writing to the Chairman at the Company's headquarters address.
-If the stockholder is unsure as to which category his or her concern relates, he or she may communicate it to any one of the directors in care of the Company's Secretary.
+If a stockholder wishes to communicate to the board of directors about a concern relating to the Company's financial statements, accounting practices or internal controls, the concern should be submitted in writing to the board of directors in care of the Executive Chairman at the Company's headquarters.
+If the concern relates to the Company's governance practices, business ethics or corporate conduct, the concern likewise should be submitted in writing to the Executive Chairman at the Company's headquarters address.
+If the stockholder is unsure as to which category his or her concern relates, he or she may communicate it to any one of the directors in care of the Company's Corporate Secretary.

-Stockholders who wish to contact members of the board of directors either individually or as a group may do so by writing to Corporate Secretary c/o VolitionRx Limited, Centre Technologique, Rue du Séminaire, 20A, BE - 5000 Namur, Belgium, by telephone at +1 (646) 650-1351, or by facsimile at +32 8172 5651, specifying whether the communication is directed to the entire board of directors or to a particular director.
+Stockholders who wish to contact members of the board of directors either individually or as a group may do so by writing to Corporate Secretary c/o VolitionRx Limited, 1 Scotts Road, #24-05 Shaw Centre, Singapore 228208, or by telephone at +1 (646) 650-1351, specifying whether the communication is directed to the entire board of directors or to a particular director.
 Stockholder letters are screened by Company personnel to filter out improper or irrelevant topics, such as solicitations, and to confirm that such communications relate to matters that are within the scope of responsibilities of the board of directors.